SATUNIX/agent-gateway/docs/guides/DropInAgentGuide.md

 2. Set `GATEWAY_AGENT_WATCH=1`.
 3. Run the gateway (`PYTHONPATH=src uvicorn api.main:app --reload`).

-File changes under `src/agents/**` trigger incremental refreshes.
+File changes under `src/agents/**` trigger incremental refreshes, including helper modules and `requirements.txt` next to your agent.
 If `watchfiles` is missing or the filesystem doesn’t support inotify, the gateway logs `agent.watch.disabled` and falls back to manual refresh.

 ---